-The FAST project addresses a critical bottleneck in lithium-ion battery manufacturing: the time, energy, and cost-intensive nature of the formation, ageing, and testing (FA&T) processes.
-These steps that take place at the end of the cell manufacturing process, are essential for solid-electrolyte interphase (SEI) and cathode-electrolyte interphase (CEI) formation.
-The properties of these layers, such as their ionic conductivity and electronic insulation, directly influence battery performance characteristics such as cycle life, capacity, and safety.
-However, the scientific details of the formation processes are poorly understood mechanistically and their development to date has been largely via empirical optimisation.
+FAST targets a bottleneck in lithium-ion battery manufacturing: the time-, energy- and cost-intensive nature of the formation, ageing and testing processes.
+These steps, which take place at the end of the cell manufacturing process, are essential for solid-electrolyte interphase (SEI) and cathode-electrolyte interphase (CEI) formation.
+The properties of these layers, such as their ionic conductivity and electronic insulation, directly influence battery performance characteristics such as cycle life, capacity and safety.
+However, the scientific and mechanistic details of the formation processes are poorly understood and their development to date has mostly relied on empirical optimisation.
+Improving these steps is a high impact target for industrial innovation and commercial viability.

 Timeline with milestones / deliverables (to September 2028)

-- Validated formation protocols that reduce time, energy consumption, maximise energy and cycle-life, and improve reproducibility.
+• Validated formation protocols that reduce time, energy consumption, maximise energy and cycle-life, and improve reproducibility.

-- Novel formation and ageing protocols using variable temperature, pressure, magnetic and field-assisted approaches.
+• Novel formation and ageing protocols using variable temperature, pressure, magnetic and field-assisted approaches.

-- Mechanistic understanding of SEI/CEI formation as a function of electrolyte, protocol, and materials chemistry.
+• Mechanistic understanding of SEI/CEI formation as a function of electrolyte, protocol, and materials chemistry.

-- Sensored cell platforms for real-time diagnostics and quality assurance.
+• Sensored cell platforms for real-time diagnostics and quality assurance.

-- Data-driven battery models that integrate electrochemical, physical, and spectroscopic datasets to enable predictive control over formation.
+• Data-driven battery models that integrate electrochemical, physical, and spectroscopic datasets to enable predictive control over formation.

 Project innovations

-The FAST project will generate novel design rules for interphase control, electrolyte formulation, and formation process optimisation.
+FAST will generate novel design rules for interphase control, electrolyte formulation, and formation process optimisation.
 Measures of success will include reduced cell processing times, improved cell yield and longevity, and faster deployment of advanced chemistries.
-Through strong links to UKBIC and industrial partners, FAST will enable rapid translation of findings to manufacturing environments.
+Through links to UKBIC and industrial partners, FAST will enable rapid translation of findings to manufacturing environments.

 FAST aims to bridge the gap between laboratory research and industrial application, and to establish the UK as a leader in intelligent, sustainable cell finishing processes, providing a foundation for the next generation of lithium ion and future battery chemistry production.